 Audubon Christmas Bird Count

-This North-America wide birding tradition started in 1900 and the OFNC has participated continuously since 1920.
+The OFNC has participated continuously since 1920.
 In recent years the OFNC partnered with the Club des ornithologues de l’Outaouais in this effort.
 The Ottawa-Gatineau Count usually takes place in mid-December and involves teams of volunteers who spend most of the day outdoors tallying species and numbers of birds within a 7.5 mile (12 km) radius of the Peace Tower.
 Other volunteers contribute by noting the birds that come to their backyard feeders on the day of the count.

-Ottawa-Gatineau Christmas Bird Count 2022
+Ottawa-Gatineau Christmas Bird Count 2023

 The Ottawa-Gatineau Christmas Bird Count is a joint effort of the Ottawa Field-Naturalists’ Club (OFNC) and the Club des ornithologues de l’Outaouais (COO).
 My thanks to the participants, the sector leaders, and especially my co-compiler, Daniel Toussaint of the COO.